The latest WordPress update introduced the ability to inject shortcodes into your WordPress website.

 For now, focus on composing your URL like this:

 That way, when a purchase takes place, this information will output in the URL when the user is redirected to your WordPress Thank You page.

 Once your redirect URL is composed and ready, you can create your Tapfiliate shortcode.
 The shortcode must be added to the Thank You page the user is being redirected to.

 To compose a shortcode for this use case, do the following:

-- Next, we attach the relevant shortcode arguments.
+Next, we attach the relevant shortcode arguments.
 We want to retrieve the customer id and external id from the URL.
-Therefore, we take a look at the list of arguments and add those specific arguments to our shortcode.
+Therefore, we take a look at the list of arguments and identify the ones we need for our shortcode.

 [tapfiliate customer_id_query_param= external_id_query_param= ]

-- The query parameters containing the data we'd like to include are still missing.
+The query parameters containing the data we'd like to include are still missing.
 We can add them by indicating the query parameter in the URL that retrieves the conversion information.
+These are